ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

         that: inventory_hostname is defined and inventory_hostname | length > 0

-Example - Expression Syntax Error
+Example - expression syntax error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Previous Ansible releases could mask some expression syntax errors as a truthy result.